stephan-nordnes-eriksen/term-extract/README.markdown

 ## Description:

+    This is a modified version that aims to give the user more control over which terms are accepted and rejected.

 term_extract extracts proper nouns (named things like 'Manchester United') and ordinary nouns (like 'event') from text documents.

+## Install:

+    gem install term-extract

+or with bundler:

+    #Gemfile:
+    gem 'term-extract'

 ## Usage:

 An example extracting terms from a piece of content: